-The EU AI Act is the world's first comprehensive legal framework for artificial intelligence.
-It entered into force in August 2024 and applies obligations progressively through 2026 and 2027.
-If you deploy AI systems in the EU, to EU citizens, or as part of products placed on the EU market, the Act likely applies to you — regardless of where you are based.
+The world's first comprehensive AI legal framework.
+In force August 2024, with obligations applying progressively through 2026–2027.
+If you deploy AI in or to the EU, this applies to you — regardless of where you are based.

 The EU AI Act applies to providers (organisations that develop or place AI systems on the market), deployers (organisations that use AI systems in a professional context), importers, and distributors.
 Geographic scope follows the effect of the AI system, not the location of the developer.